background

 5. You have calls with your new colleagues, and depending on the other person’s social skills you either gradually find common ground, or you have a “highly efficient” remote relationship

-Basic onboarding systems like damage company culture and inter-team relationships for many reasons.
+Basic onboarding systems like this can damage company culture and inter-team relationships for many reasons.

 For example: In the above stereotypical onboarding experience, the wider team has no idea who the new hire is (apart from their name + what they do).
 That means Bob in marketing will never even know what Lisa in engineering is like - worse yet, they may never even interact.
 This naturally limits inter-team bonding and cross-department innovation and knowledge sharing.